Risky Business

 It was great the way her mind worked.
 No guilt, no doubts, no fear.
 None of my specialties.
 Just this shameless pursuit of immediate material gratification.
 What a capitalist.

-To get what you want out of life, remove guilt from the chances you take.
 Lana is the perfect mentor to deliver that message.
-We don’t know much about her.
+We really don’t know much about her.
 In a rare moment of intimacy, she tells Joel she left home because her step father was hitting on her.
-It’s so matter of fact, you wonder how rough its been for her to be so desensitized.
+It’s so matter of fact, you wonder how rough its been for her to have become so desensitized.
 Perhaps it was with her choice to become a prostitute, numbing her mind and body to love, that she found pleasure in material comforts.
 You see it when Joel leaves.
-Lana prowls the house, scrutinizing anything of value.
-She steals a Steuben glass egg.
-She feels absolutely zero guilt with her choices.
-They are, no matter how unethical you and I think them to be, what keeps her happy.
+She prowls the house, scrutinizing anything of value, leaving with a Steuben glass egg.
+Guilt is not an emotion associated with her decisions.
+Those choices, no matter how unethical you and I may think them to be, are what keeps her happy.

 Risky Business Screenplay Original Ending